mrkamel/heartbeat/README.md

 ## What does this `ping_ip` thing do?

-Unless you run heartbeat on a hetzner machine that actually listens to your Failover IP, you can just use your Failover IP as `ping_ip`.
+Unless you run heartbeat on a hetzner machine that actually listens to your Failover IP, you can just use your Failover IP for the `ping_ip` option.

-Otherwise, assume, you have e.g., two load balancers running and you want heartbeat to sit on each load balancer to monitor the state of the other.
+Otherwise, assume, you have e.g., two load balancers and you want heartbeat to run on each load balancer to monitor the state of the other one.
+In case one load balancer crashes, you want heartbeat running on the other load balancer to detect this and to switch the Failover IP to the other load balancer.
+However, as your load balancers actually both listen to the Failover IP themeselves, heartbeat will do nothing but monitor the indivual server it's running on (not the other one).
+Thus, the `ping_ip` option enables you to specfiy the exact ip you want to monitor on a specific host, i.e. the individual IP of the other load balancer.

-In case one load balancer is down, heartbeat running on the other load balancer will detect this.
-However, as your load balancers both listen to the Failover IP they actually want to monitor, they do nothing but monitor themselves only.
-Thus, the `ping_ip` enables you to ping the individual IP of the other load balancer - just what you want.
+Example:

-Example: You have two load balancers `1.1.1.1` and `2.2.2.2` and a Failover IP `0.0.0.0` both load balancers are addtionally listening to.
+You have two load balancers `1.1.1.1` and `2.2.2.2` and a Failover IP `0.0.0.0` both load balancers are addtionally listening to.

 On `1.1.1.1` your heartbeat config would look like: